AuthorizeNet/inperson-sdk-android/README.md

 directory.

-2. If your AndroidManifest.xml file doesn't already allow access to the Internet and your phone state, make sure to add the following snippetd in the manifest element.
+2. If your AndroidManifest.xml file doesn't already allow access to the Internet and your phone state, make sure to add the following snippet in the manifest element.

   <uses-permission android:name="android.permission.INTERNET"/>